 Once the regaining transaction has been successfully sent to the Market by CR1 (Losing/Original CR), Siebel will automatically:

-Check Regaining Transaction Siebel Status every 30 minutes using the BGN 02 from the new initiating transaction
+Check Regaining Transaction Siebel Status every 30 minutes using the BGN 02 from the new initiating transaction.

-Update the issue with the current Regaining Transaction Siebel Status
+Update the issue with the current Regaining Transaction Siebel Status.

 Assign the state of Complete with the Submitting MP as the Responsible Party once the Regaining Transaction Siebel Status is Complete.

-Issues remaining in a state of ‘Regaining Transaction Submitted (PC)’ for 14 calendar days will be transitioned by MarkeTrak to a state of ‘New (Losing CR Re-Submit)’ with the following comment: “Regaining Transaction has been idle for too long.
+Issues remaining in a state of Regaining Transaction Submitted (PC) for 14 calendar days will be transitioned by MarkeTrak to a state of ‘New (Losing CR Re-Submit)’ with the following comment: “Regaining Transaction has been idle for too long.
 Please review and re-submit transaction.”

-NOTE: Auto Close Transition If an IAG issue (either type) is in “New (Losing CR submit)” or “In Progress (Submit Regaining)” and remains unmodified for 20 days the issue will Auto Close and transition to a state of “Closed – Inactive”
+NOTE: Auto Close Transition If an IAG issue (either type) is in New (Losing CR Submit) or In Progress (Submit Regaining) and remains unmodified for 20 days the issue will Auto Close and transition to a state of Closed – Inactive.

 Example: CR Submits Inadvertent Losing Issue to Regain ESIID Released from Switch Hold